lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/lo2s.md

 By design, `lo2s` almost exclusively utilizes Linux Kernel facilities such as perf and tracepoints to perform the application measurements.
 For security reasons, these facilities require special permissions, in particular `perf_event_paranoid` and read permissions to the `debugfs` under `/sys/kernel/debug`.

 Luckily, for the `process monitoring mode` the default settings allow you to run `lo2s` just fine.
 All you need to do is pass the `--no-kernel` parameter like in the example above.

-For the `system monitoring mode` you can get the required permission with the SLURM parameter `--exclusive`.
+For the `system monitoring mode` you can get the required permission with the Slurm parameter `--exclusive`.
 (Note: Regardless of the actual requested processes per node, you will accrue cpu-hours as if you had reserved all cores on the node.)

 ## Memory Requirements

 When requesting memory for your jobs, you need to take into account that `lo2s` needs a substantial amount of memory for its operation.
 Unfortunately, the amount of memory depends on the application.
 The amount mainly scales with the number of processes spawned by the traced application.
 For each processes, there is a fixed-sized buffer.
 This should be fine for a typical HPC application, but can lead to extreme cases there the buffers are orders of magnitude larger than the resulting trace.
 For instance, recording a CMake run, which spawns hundres of processes, each running only for a few milliseconds, leaving each buffer almost empty.
 Still, the buffers needs to be allocated and thus require a lot of memory.

 Given such a case, we recommend to use the `system monitoring mode` instead, as the memory in this mode scales with the number of logical CPUs instead of the number of processes.

 ## Advanced Topic: System Monitoring